vitalijalbu/laravel-shopper/docs/SITES_ARCHITECTURE.md

 ## 🎯 Overview

-Laravel Shopper uses **Sites as Markets** - a flexible architecture where each Site represents a geographic or strategic market, with built-in support for multi-currency, multi-locale, and multi-catalog operations.
+Cartino uses **Sites as Markets** - a flexible architecture where each Site represents a geographic or strategic market, with built-in support for multi-currency, multi-locale, and multi-catalog operations.

 ### Key Concepts